About the UUCC Staff

 (704) 366-8623, ext.
 221

-Our Church Administrative Assistant, Alesia has been with the UUCC since 2005.
+Our Office Administrator, Alesia has been with the UUCC since 2005.
 Her duties include being editor of Voices, preparer of the order of service, coordinator of facility use, and keeper of keys.
 Her work also includes serving as the answer/help desk for the church and doing some finance work as well.

 Alesia is from Augusta, Georgia and holds a BA degree in Sociology from Augusta State University and a MS in Human Resource Management from the University of Maryland University College.
 Alesia is a member of Alpha Kappa Alpha Sorority Inc.